QuesmaOrg/quesma/docs/public/docs/ab-testing.md

 ![Kibana dashboards compatibility report](./public/quesma-ab/ab-1.png)

 Upon clicking on the "Details" link, you can see a more detailed information about the discovered mismatch between sources.

+### Analyzing A/B testing report

+The compatibility report allows you to find potential difficulties related to performance and correctness.

+The "performance gain" column shows the relative difference in query execution time between the two data sources.
+A positive percentage indicates that the second source (e.g. ClickHouse) is faster than the primary source (e.g. Elasticsearch), while a negative percentage means it's slower.
+We recommend starting your analysis by focusing on the dashboard panels most important for you.

+If you notice slower performance for certain panels, you can analyze the specific queries by clicking "Details" and consider manually optimizing the ClickHouse schema accordingly - for example by adjusting the table's `ORDER BY` clause or converting string columns to `LowCardinality(String)` type to improve query efficiency.

+The "response similarity" column indicates whether there are any discrepancies between query results from different sources.
+Similar to performance analysis, we recommend prioritizing the validation of your most critical dashboard panels.

+A response similarity value below 100.0% indicates that the sources returned different results.
+Before investigating these differences in detail, first verify that both sources contain identical data - ensure your ingest process is properly dual-writing and that neither source contains old records.
+Once data consistency is confirmed, examine the specific differences in the "Details" tab.
+While minor cosmetic variations may not impact Kibana's visualization, if you discover what appears to be a meaningful difference between sources, please report it by either opening an issue on [Quesma's GitHub repository](https://github.com/QuesmaOrg/quesma/issues/new) or contacting us directly at support@quesma.com.